Montour Delong Community Fair a highlight for young farmers

-The Montour Delong Community Fair, which will be held next week, is the highlight of the summer for young farmers and future agriculturalists, according to Kim Ovelman, fair treasurer.
+The Montour Delong Community Fair, which kicked off Sunday night with the annual vespers service, is the highlight of the summer for young farmers and future agriculturalists, according to Kim Ovelman, fair treasurer.

 “These kids work really hard,” Ovelman said.
 “And they really look forward to this week.”